How to Analyze Multifamily Investment Opportunities in 2024

 Revenue

 Evaluate the property’s current rents to determine if they’re below, at, or above market rates.
 If below market, you have the potential to increase rents, thereby boosting net operating income.
+If above market, this could be a red flag for problems raising income later.

 Revenue